vigoo/vigoo.github.io/content/posts/2026-04-18-golem15-part9-skills.md

 - [Part 9: Agent skills](/posts/golem15-part9-skills)

 ## Skills
-Using coding agents became a standard way of writing code.
+Using coding agents has become a standard way of writing code.
 With **Golem 1.5**, our application templates include an `AGENTS.md` and a huge catalog of **agent skills** describing every detail of creating, modifying and testing agents on the Golem platform.

-A bootstrap skill explaining the `golem new` command is going to be available through [skills.sh](https://skills.sh); then depending on the chosen programming language, a large set of Golem specific skills got unpacked to the application's directory.
+A bootstrap skill explaining the `golem new` command is going to be available through [skills.sh](https://skills.sh); then depending on the chosen programming language, a large set of Golem specific skills get unpacked to the application's directory.

 ### Common and per-language skills
 The skill catalog is still being finalized for the release, but we will have 10-15 language-independent skills, and about 25-30 additional skills **for each language** (TypeScript, Rust, Scala and MoonBit).